 These headphones have a fair build quality.
 Like the Razer BlackShark V2 Pro Wireless 2023, they're mostly made of plastic but have aluminum hinges and leatherette padding.
 The two audio cables leading from the headband to the ear cups can break if you're not careful, while the hinges are quite thin and seem prone to snapping under pressure.

 Using the 'Game' EQ, which is the default EQ, the Razer BlackShark V2 HyperSpeed have a bright sound that's not a very conventional sound profile in gaming.
-They lack a lot of bass, so exciting gameplay sounds hollow and lifeless.
-Dialogue and instruments, on the other hand, sound harsh, while sibilants like S and T sounds are piercing.
+They lack a lot of lower bass frequencies, so exciting gameplay sounds rather hollow.
+That said, higher bass frequencies still have a boomy sound but simply don't sound full.
+Dialogue and instruments, on the other hand, sound somewhat harsh, while sibilants like S and T sounds are piercing.
 You can adjust their sound using their companion app's graphic EQ and presets.
-These EQs can then be saved onto the headset so you can use them while on console.
-You can see a comparison of all the EQ presets here.
+These EQs can then be saved onto the headset so you can use them while gaming with a console.

 The frequency response consistency is sub-par.
 If you wear glasses or have thick hair, you'll notice a big drop in bass as these features interrupt the headphones' seal on your head.
 That said, you must take the time to adjust their fit, positioning, and seal to ensure a more consistent sound each time you use them.